Tombstone, Arizona: Tourism

 The U.S. census recorded fewer than 1,900 residents in 1890 and fewer than 700 residents in 1900.
 Tombstone was saved from becoming a ghost town partly because it remained the Cochise County seat until 1929, when county residents voted to move county offices to nearby Bisbee.
 The classic Cochise County Courthouse and adjacent gallows yard in Tombstone are preserved as a museum.

 A covered board sidewalk was on 5th Street, just north of Allen Street, in May 1940.
 Jack Crabtree's Livery Stable and the San Jose Lodging House is on the left.

 Town life was rather quiet in the 1930s and 1940s, but the town received renewed interest in the 1950s and 1960s due to portrayals in comics, movies, television, and film.
+For example, Tombstone was featured in the October 23, 1955 broadcast of NBC's Wide Wide World documentary series, which featured community historian Ethel Robertson Macia.
 Currently, tourism and western memorabilia are the main commercial enterprises; a July 2005 CNN article noted that Tombstone receives approximately 450,000 tourist visitors each year.
 This is about 300 tourists/year for each permanent resident.
 In contrast to its heyday, when it featured saloons open 24 hours and numerous houses of prostitution, Tombstone is now a staid community with few businesses open late.
 Tombstone and surrounding areas have a variety of lodging options, restaurants, and attractions.
 The town is located near other historic sites of interest, including Bisbee and the San Pedro Riparian area.
 Tombstone is a short drive away from Sierra Vista, which is considered the shopping hub of Cochise County.

 East Allen Street is the center of Tombstone's tourist attractions, featuring three blocks of shaded boardwalks lined with gift shops, saloons, and eateries.
 Allen Street's historic district is closed to motor traffic from 3rd Street, the location of the city park and OK Corral, to 6th Street, where the Bird Cage Theatre is located.
 Additional sites of interest can be found throughout the city, even out on Highway 80, where Boothill Cemetery is found.